 Florida Scrub-Jay Trail

 The Florida Scrub-Jay Trail is dedicated to increase awareness of the need to restore habitat for scrub-jays, gopher tortoises, and native plant species.
 Please visit the website for a list of many activities and more information.

 The Lake Apopka Wildlife Drive is a one-way 11-mile drive that begins at Lust Road off of Binion Road, about 2.7 miles north of Magnolia Park in Orange County.
 The exit is on Jones Road.
 The drive is open Fridays, Saturdays, Sundays and federal holidays between sunrise and sunset.
 The drive is closed other days due to ongoing restoration work.
 The entrance gate will be open during daylight hours and will close approximately one hour prior to sunset to allow visitors to complete the drive and exit the property prior to sunset.

 For your safety, the speed limit is 10 mph and the maximum vehicle length is 25 feet.
 Vehicles pulling trailers are not allowed.
 Directional signs are located along the route and gates will be closed/locked for the public’s safety in areas where work is ongoing.
 Several “pull over” areas provide visitors a chance to stop along the drive.
 Stopping is limited to the pull over areas.
 A portion of the drive intersects with a multi-use trail (shown as the Lake Spur on the map inside the brochure below) and visitors are encouraged to carefully watch for hikers, bicycle riders and other users who will be sharing the road.

-Visit floridaswater.com for more info about District Lake Apopka North Shore and the Wildlife Drive.
+Find more info about Lake Apopka North Shore.